-This holiday dessert makes a statement no matter what you choose to use.
-And the hint of orange makes it extra festive.
+This striking holiday dessert makes a statement no matter what you choose to use.
+And the hint of orange tastes extra festive.

 Are you gifting edible treats this holiday?
 Let me know in the comments below or tag a photo #lynnesforage on Instagram or Facebook

 No-Bake Chocolate “Salami”

 - 10 ounces bittersweet chocolate